 Master of Arts in Education and Human Development in the Field of Curriculum and Instruction with a Concentration in Secondary Education

 The master of arts in education and human development in the field of curriculum and instruction with a concentration in secondary education degree program prepares teachers and other educational personnel for increased responsibilities in the planning, implementation, research, and evaluation of curriculum and instruction.
 The program of study includes curriculum development, research and evaluation of instructional practice, teacher education, work with special populations, and school policy and leadership.
-A program specialty concentration may include reading and literacy, elementary education, or secondary education.

 Visit the program website for additional information.